iamheretodevelop/BisonAdvisor/README.md

 The application uses the OpenAI API.
 You will need to obtain an API key from OpenAI and set it in the Streamlit secrets manager.

 ## Using the Application
-Once the application is running, you can use the input box labeled "Question for Slim?" to ask your question.
-After entering your question, the application will generate an answer and display it on the screen.
+Once the application is running, you can use the input box labeled "Question for Bison?" to ask your question.
+After entering your question, hit Enter (or return) and the application will generate an answer and display it on the screen.

 ## Developer Info
-This application is developed by Hrishav Sapkota
+This application is developed by three Howard University students: Hrishav Sapkota, Suprabhat Rijal and Biraj Dahal.

 ## Version Info
 The current version of this application is 0.0.1.